JoostKrueger/Data-Hazard-Label-learning-course/LearningCourse.md

 <br>
 <br>
 <br>
  The most basic element in conducting research is data in its many forms.
 The methods for collecting and presenting of this data can vary greatly depending on the source and methodology which in turn can lead to problems in evaluation and conclusions.
-Especially the use of increasingly complex digital technologies has muddied the question of responsibility for certain outputs or decisions made by algorithms.
+Especially the use of increasingly complex digital technologies has increased the complexity of assigning responsibility for certain outputs or decisions made by algorithms.

  These effects and outcomes can have consequences ranging from slight deviations in results to actively harmful effects for people and the environment.
 Thus a reflected and responsible approach to using data science is more important than ever, but since data can be abstract and nuanced this can be difficult.<br>